dermo666/screenr/README.md

 # screenr
-Hack day app for video screening
+Hack day app for video screening in React